Vietnam veteran scammed out of nearly $34,000 by phone tricks, coercion

 “I was fearful, and I did something I would never do,” Harris said while looking down.
 “That’s why I want other people not to get caught in something like that.”

-The family of Harris has created this GoFundMe campaign in hopes to recover what was lost and allow the veteran to continue receiving medical care.
+The family of Harris has created a GoFundMe campaign in hopes to recover what was lost and allow the veteran to continue receiving medical care.